Brown's Creek (St. Croix River tributary): Watershed and course

 The watershed includes School Section Lakes, Goggins Lake, Long Lake and Benz Lake.
-Brown's Creek flows through the Brown's Creek Park and Nature Preserve northwest of Stillwater, then proceeds east to it confluence with the St. Croix River.
-At one time in its history, Brown’s Creek was diverted into McKusick Lake, which supplied water to Stillwater residents.
-By 1955 fisheries managers recognized that warm lake water was putting a strain on the trout population in Brown’s Creek.
-In an effort to reduce water temperatures for the benefit of trout, a dike was constructed to separate the stream from the lake and return the flow back to Brown’s Creek.
+Brown's Creek flows through the Brown's Creek Park and Nature Preserve northwest of Stillwater, then proceeds east to its confluence with the St. Croix River.
+At one time in its history, Brown's Creek was diverted into McKusick Lake, which supplied water to Stillwater residents.
+By 1955 fisheries managers recognized that warm lake water was putting a strain on the trout population in Brown's Creek.
+In an effort to reduce water temperatures for the benefit of trout, a dike was constructed to separate the stream from the lake and return the flow back to Brown's Creek.
 The dike still exists today.
-In 1999, Browns Creek underwent a re-route in the fall of 1999 that shortened this section of the stream from 5,130 feet to 2,000 feet in order to lower water temperatures by avoiding water warming in previous meander through a wetland just north of Lake McKusick, increasing stream velocity and decreasing organic matter in the stream.
+Brown's Creek underwent a re-route in the fall of 1999 that shortened this section of the stream from 5,130 feet to 2,000 feet in order to lower water temperatures by avoiding water warming in the previous meander through a wetland just north of Lake McKusick, increasing stream velocity and decreasing organic matter in the stream.
 This project by the city of Stillwater and the Minnesota Department of Natural Resources also restored natural riparian vegetation as the creek traverses the Oak Glen Golf Course.